 Research Assistant Position

-Position: Research Assistant to the Chief of the Boston Shoulder Institute at the Massachusetts General Hospital (MGH).
+Position: Research Assistant to the Chiefs of the Boston Shoulder Institute at the Massachusetts General Hospital (MGH).

 Location: Boston, MA

 Position Type: Full-time, one-year appointment

 The mission of the Boston Shoulder Institute is to provide regional, national, and international leadership in the advancement of care for problems affecting the shoulder.
 This mission is based on advancement of knowledge through research, improvement of care through education of physicians, and clinical

 management of all problems affecting the shoulder.